NTU-Mecatron/Robotic-Arm-Workshop/docs/README.md

   Includes source schematics and PCB design files used in the workshop Detailed hardware documentation is available [here](./HDK/).

 - **[SDK](../SDK/):** Software Development Kit
-  Contains the firmware and host-side code needed to operate the EduBoat system.
+  Contains the firmware and host-side code needed to operate RoboArm.
 Detailed software documentation is available [here](./SDK/).

 ---